NOVA-Team/docs/docs/Mod Development/Items.md

 ### `Category`
 This is the category (equivalent to a creative tab in Minecraft) that this item belongs to.

-### `ItemRenderer`
+### `Renderer`
 This handles the rendering of the item in your inventory and hand.
+In the example above, `StaticRenderer` is used but there are a few others you can use as well.

 ## Special Interfaces
 ### `Syncable`